Architecture

 Reading

-Capture the visible page as PNG.
+Capture the visible page as optimised WebP.

 Screenshot a specific element.